puppetlabs/clj-i18n/README.md

 `locales/` and compiled translations in `resources/`.
 You should check the files in `locales/` into source control, but not the ones in `resources/`.

+### Web service changes

+If you are working on an HTTP service, you will also need to make sure that we properly handle the locale that the user requests via the `Accept-Language` header.
+The library contains the function `locale-negotiator` that you should use as a Ring middleware.
+It stores the negotiated locale in the `*locale*` binding - ultimately, that's the locale that the `tru` macro will use.

 ## Translator usage

 When a translator gets ready to translate messages, they need to update the